Interstitial Cystitis 101

 IC Sub-types: Ulcerative and Non-Ulcerative

 Non-ulcerative is the most common type of IC and it is estimated that around 90% of patients fall into this category.
-Non-ulcerative IC typically has “glomerulations” which are pinpoint hemorrhages in the wall of the bladder.
+Non-ulcerative IC may include visible “glomerulations” which are pinpoint hemorrhages in the wall of the bladder.
 It should be noted that glomerulations can occur with a variety of bladder inflammation situations and are not solely specific to IC.

 Ulcerative IC includes those patients with Hunner’s ulcers.
-These are patches that are red and often bleeding areas of the bladder wall.
+These inflammatory patches are red and often bleeding areas of the bladder wall.

 What Causes IC?